Southern Ivy League Schools: What You Need to Know

 The school highlights the wide variety of local entertainment, claiming the city has the highest number of restaurants per capita, and yet there’s also refuge for those who feel more at home in nature.

-Many students opt to head out into the hills for some skiing or snowboarding in the winter, or onto the Rivanna river in the summer.
+Many students head out into the hills for skiing or snowboarding in the winter or onto the Rivanna River in the summer.
 There’s even a regular environmental cleanup event that allows students to make use of the school’s fleet of watercraft for free.

 William & Mary